Haimanti Sukla

 Haimanti Shukla is a Bengali singer.
 The tradition of Hindustani classical music was in her family and this helped her to become a classically trained singer.
 She recorded her first song "E to kanna noy aamar" in 1972.

 Early life

-She was born in Sirajganj, East Bengal, Dominion of Pakistan (present day Bangladesh) to Harihar Sukla, a noted Hindustani classical vocalist.
+She was born in Sirajganj, East Pakistan, Dominion of Pakistan (present-day Bangladesh) to Harihar Sukla, a noted Hindustani classical vocalist.
 She received her training from her father.

 Career

 Her most popular song in Bollywood is Kahan Se Aaye Badra from the movie Chashme Buddoor.
 Her first Hindi movie song was "Jeevan ki kitabon par" from movie "Amavas ka Chand".

-One of her most notable songs is "Amar Bolar Kichu Chilo Na", which was composed by Manna De and released in 1978.
+Some of her most notable songs are "Amar Bolar Kichu Chilo Na", (which was composed by Manna De and released in 1978), Bikel Holei Tomaay (composed by Naushad, written by Ravindra Jain), Ekhono Sarengita Bajchhe (composed by Abhijit Banerjee), Jani Na Eye Mala (composed by Ali Akbar Khan), Lachaki Lachaki Awat (composed by Bhimsen Joshi), Mone Pore Tomare (composed by Pandit Ravi Shankar), Ogo Brishti Ami Chokher Pata (composed by Hemanta Mukherjee), Thikana Na Rekhe (composed by Manna Dey) etc.